rordenlab/dcm2niix/README.md

 ## About

 dcm2niix is a designed to convert neuroimaging data from the DICOM format to the NIfTI format.
-For details and compiled versions visit the [NITRC wiki](http://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage).
+This web page hosts the developmental source code - a compiled version of the most recent stable release is included with [MRIcroGL](https://www.nitrc.org/projects/mricrogl/).
+A full manual for this software is available in the form of a [NITRC wiki](http://www.nitrc.org/plugins/mwiki/index.php/dcm2nii:MainPage).

 ## License